UI, or user interface, is one of the most important parts of any online platform.

 Building Better Online Membership Programs

 User interface preferences change over time, so be sure to bookmark this guide in case you need to switch themes at a later date if your current one just isn’t doing it for you.
-As your online course website evolves, so will your taste.
+As your online course platform or website evolves, so will your taste.

 Maintaining your students and their interest in your courses is extremely important, and with the right pre-made themes, very easy to do.
 Find one that looks appealing to you, that you could see yourself using if you were a student, and see how it works for your WordPress course site.